To Daughter or Not to Daughter . . . Part I, Sarah not Sarah

 No. Anne is clearly found in records in The Mackintosh Muniments.
 We have a clear paper trail for her to her mother, Elizabeth Mackintosh, and to her father, Dugal McQueen.
 She never saw her father again after he was exiled to the colonies.
 She lived in Scotland her whole life, later marrying Robert Mackintosh.
 They lived on her father’s lands near Ruthven.
 That, too, is in the records.

 I have also seen Sarah, quite often, given as the daughter of Dugal and Grace Brown McLean.
 I have no idea where the name McLean came from nor how it was attached to Grace’s name.
-It should should also be considered that Grace might well be a second wife depending upon what relationship Dugal had to John Brown.
-(More on that on Ruth’s posting.)
-Its quite possible that Grace was not the mother of any of Dugal’s children.
+It should also be considered that Grace might well be a second wife depending upon what relationship Dugal had to John Brown.
+(More on that on Ruth’s posting found here.)
+It is even possible that Grace was not the mother of any of Dugal’s children.
 That woman may well have been lost to the ages.

 While Edward Logsdon may have married a woman named Sarah (I have not perused records to see if that was indeed her name), there is absolutely no evidence, not one zilch of an iota of a fact, to suggest that Dugal had a daughter named Sarah.
 Our best source, the will, is silent in her regard.
 Could she have been left out of the will?
 After all, Ruth was not mentioned.

 I have decided not to include the Sarah / Edward line in my second edition as it was detailed in the first edition.
 If I had it to do over again, I would not have included it in the first one, despite what those researchers so fervently believed.
-I will discuss the problem with Sarah, but she will not be included as one of Dugal’s children.
-None of the genealogical societies would accept a line to Dugal through Sarah based on lack of evidence and a paper trail.
+I will discuss the problem with Sarah in the book, but she will not be included as one of Dugal’s children unless something heretofore unseen surfaces.
+It is also important to note that none of the genealogical societies would accept a line to Dugal through Sarah based on lack of evidence and a paper trail.

-Now Ruth . . .
-Ruth is a whole other confusing matter . . .
+Now daughter Ruth is a whole other confusing matter . . .